-Just one word of caution: The high elevation roads still have patches of snow and deep mud.
-We almost got stuck a couple times.
-Not far from camp we ran into this abandoned Hummer-in-a-bog, sunk up to both axles.
-The poor fellas were able to winch it out the next day, but it just goes to show you, no vehicle is safe from the muddy clutches of the mountain.
+Just one word of caution: The high elevation roads still have patches of snow and deep mud, and we almost got stuck a couple times.
+Not far from camp we ran into this abandoned Hummer-in-a-bog, sunk up to the axles.
+The poor fellas were able to winch it out the next day, but it just goes to show you that no vehicle is safe from the muddy clutches of the mountain.

 More scouting to come!